rekha-balan/azure-docs-test2-pr.nl-NL/articles/hdinsight/hdinsight-hadoop-manage-ambari.md

 Selecting any of these links opens a new tab in your browser, which displays the selected page.

 > [!NOTE]
-> Selecting a **Quick Links** link for any service results in a "server not found" error unless you are using a Secure Sockets Layer (SSL) tunnel to proxy web traffic to the cluster.
-This is because the web applications used to display this information are not exposed on the internet.
->
-> For information on using an SSL tunnel with HDInsight, see [Use SSH Tunneling to access Ambari web UI, ResourceManager, JobHistory, NameNode, Oozie, and other web UI's](hdinsight-linux-ambari-ssh-tunnel.md)
+> Selecting the **Quick Links** entry for a service may return a "server not found" error.
+If you encounter this error, you must use an SSH tunnel when using the **Quick Links** entry for this service.
+For information, see [Use SSH Tunneling with HDInsight](hdinsight-linux-ambari-ssh-tunnel.md)

 ## <a name="management"></a>Management

 ### <a name="ambari-users-groups-and-permissions"></a>Ambari users, groups, and permissions

-Working with users, groups, and permissions is supported when using a [domain joined](hdinsight-domain-joined-introduction.md) HDInsight cluster.
-For information on using the Ambari Management UI on a domain-joined cluster, see [Manage domain-joined HDInsight clusters](hdinsight-domain-joined-introduction.md).
+Working with users, groups, and permissions are supported when using a [domain joined](./domain-joined/apache-domain-joined-introduction.md) HDInsight cluster.
+For information on using the Ambari Management UI on a domain-joined cluster, see [Manage domain-joined HDInsight clusters](./domain-joined/apache-domain-joined-introduction.md).

 > [!WARNING]
 > Do not change the password of the Ambari watchdog (hdinsightwatchdog) on your Linux-based HDInsight cluster.
 Changing the password breaks the ability to use script actions or perform scaling operations with your cluster.